System Design Space

 medium

-Elixir is interesting because it builds the language around runtime properties rather than on top of them.
-Reliability, concurrency, and fault tolerance become part of everyday development rather than exotic features because of its Erlang VM and BEAM heritage.
+Elixir is interesting because it builds the language around BEAM and Erlang/OTP properties instead of hiding them under syntax.
+Reliability, parallel work, and fault tolerance become part of the everyday programming model.

-This story is especially useful when the topic is availability, fault isolation, and large amounts of parallel work.
-It gives you a concrete way to explain why, for some problems, runtime choice matters more than fashion around a particular language or framework.
+This story is especially useful when the topic is availability, fault isolation, and long-lived connections.
+It shows why, for some problems, runtime properties matter more than fashion around a particular language or framework.

 Practical value of this chapter